Aze1337/basicWhitelist/README.md

 # To add list ;
-- have a private password for creating account aswell (sent either as payload or header)
-- have a private password to use the removeUser api (sent either as payload or maybe header)
 - maybe add some cooldown if too many requests are being sent from same ip